Our commitment to safeguarding

 As part of starting a Code Club, we ask that all club organisers and volunteers obtain any necessary background check needed to work with young people in their country.

 At Code Clubs in schools, volunteers should always be supervised by school staff during the sessions.

 How to report a safeguarding concern

 A safeguarding concern is anything that makes you think twice about a child’s safety or welfare.

 If you have a safeguarding concern, you should first raise it with the the staff managing your club venue.
-If the concern specifically relates to the running of your Code Club, you should then also report it directly to the Code Club team using our safeguarding report form.
+All safeguarding concerns identified as a result of participating in a Code Club should also be reported directly to the Code Club team using our safeguarding report form.

 Our commitment to following best practices that promote the welfare of all children, young people, and vulnerable adults is set out in our safeguarding policy.

 We’ve put together some easy-to-follow guidelines for keeping young people safe for all our volunteers and club organisers.
 You can also check out our video Keeping children safe, which sums up the key information you need to know about safeguarding.